WhitneyKataka/My-DevOps-Journey/README.md

 Reflection
 This week’s session was packed with knowledge.
 From installing Git, configuring it, learning commands, understanding GitHub, authentication, and even VS Code integration — every moment felt like a step forward in becoming a better DevOps practitioner.

-I’m humbled and grateful for the opportunity to learn from Pravin Mishra.
+I’m humbled and grateful for the opportunity to learn from Pravin Mishra and other co-mentors, the support we get in this program is amazing.
 His patience, clarity, and gift for teaching inspire me to push harder, knowing that growth is possible with the right guidance.

-The fact that there is even a full session recording available on YouTube shows how much value he gives to his students.
+The fact that there is even a full session recording available on YouTube https://lnkd.in/gfv6RJRa shows how much value he gives to his students.

 This is only Week 2, and I’m already seeing the bigger picture of how tools like Git and GitHub shape the future of software development and DevOps.

 I’m excited to continue this journey, and I can’t wait to discover what we’ll be diving into next week.